livewire/livewire/docs/url.md

 ## Using an alias

 Livewire gives you full control over what name displays in the URL's query string.
-For example, you may have a `$search` property but want to either obfuscate the actual property name or shorten it to `q` (q is a common abbreviation for "query" in query strings).
+For example, you may have a `$search` property but want to either obfuscate the actual property name or shorten it to `q`.

-You can specify a query string alias using the `as` parameter to the `#[Url]` attribute like so:
+You can specify a query string alias by providing the `as` parameter to the `#[Url]` attribute:

 ```php
 use Livewire\Attributes\Url;